tomyweiss/clarify-expences/README.md

 - **Category-based tracking** for all expenses
 - **Income management** with custom tagging
 - **Monthly & yearly summaries** to see your financial health at a glance
+- **Saved accounts with nicknames** for quick access to your credentials
+- **Transaction management** with edit and delete capabilities

 ### 📊 Analytics & Insights
 - Visual breakdown of your income and expenses